Main illustration: Luke Waller

-If you’ve previously used research only for evaluative or iterative purposes, exploratory research is going to feel different than what you’re used to.
+If you’ve previously used research only for evaluative or iterative purposes, exploratory research design is going to feel different than what you’re used to.
 Because it takes place before the design phase, its deliverables won’t include design directions or usability suggestions.
-Instead, through interviews or field studies, you’ll get answers to questions like:
+Instead, through interviews, focus groups, or case studies, you’ll get answers to research questions like:

 - What attracts our target segment to use our product?
 To use competitive products?